hashgraph/stablecoin-studio/sdk/README.md

 ```

 ## Common
 The SDK class is exported.
-This static class allows to set the log level and application metadata at any point in your code, just import it and change the values.
+This static class enables the log level and application metadata to be set at any point in your code, just import it and change the values.

 We use [winston](https://github.com/winstonjs/winston) under the hood for logging, so all transports are exported from the SDK under `LoggerTransports` for you to use.
 Refer to the [documentation](https://github.com/winstonjs/winston/blob/master/docs/transports.md) for more information on what transports are available.